 What is the prognosis?

-If a positive response occurs to a diet change, the cat can be maintained on the new diet for the rest of its life, provided the diet is appropriately balanced.
-If the cat responds to medication for stomach bacteria, a good prognosis is justified.
-If response occurs to corticosteroids, the long-term prognosis is also good if administration of the drug is feasible.
+If a positive response occurs to a diet change, your cat can be maintained on the new diet for the rest of his life, provided the diet is appropriately balanced.
+If your cat responds to medication for stomach bacteria, the long-term prognosis is good.
+If a response occurs to corticosteroids, the long-term prognosis is also good if the administration of the drug is feasible.
 However, if there is no response to diet or corticosteroids, the prognosis is more guarded.
 In these cases, further testing is suggested to see if an underlying disease can be identified.
 Some forms of inflammatory bowel disease may progress to intestinal cancer.
 Chronic inflammation has been hypothesized as a cause of GI lymphoma in cats.